dafaqboomduck/nlp-project/model_card.md

 * **Hugging Face Transformers:** Essential for loading the pre-trained checkpoint, managing the tokenizer, and facilitating the fine-tuning process.

 ### **Purpose & Development Context:**
 This model was specifically developed and fine-tuned for **emotion analysis in video transcripts**.
-Its primary purpose is to accurately classify English text into one of the seven defined emotion categories: Ekman's six basic emotions (*anger, disgust, fear, happiness, sadness, surprise*) plus a neutral class.
+Its primary purpose is to accurately classify English text into one of the seven defined emotion categories: six core emotions (*anger, disgust, fear, happiness, sadness, surprise*) plus a neutral class.
 The fine-tuning process optimized its performance for the conversational language extracted from video and audio data.

 This model was commissioned and developed for the **Content Intelligence Agency**.
 It serves as a crucial component within a larger, automated data pipeline.
 Its role is to process transcribed show content, extracting **emotional metadata** that is subsequently utilized to perform **show-specific media analysis**.
 This analysis helps inform content strategy and audience engagement insights.